aibrix/PrisKV/README.md

 # Python Client(PyPRISKV)

-PRISKV provides a Python client for easy access.
+PrisKV provides a Python client for easy access.
 To install the Python client:

 If you install using source code, run: